Quick Answer

 Shade analysis is not a nice-to-have.
 It is insurance against warranty claims.

-SurgePV links 3D modeling, shadow analysis, and proposals in one workspace.
+SurgePV links 3D modeling, shadow analysis, and proposals in one workspace — reducing engineering time and improving EPC bid accuracy.

 Book a DemoNo commitment required · 20 minutes · Live project walkthrough